Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 #     say_hello(daniel);
 # }
 ```

+> ⚠️ **Important:** You actually _shouldn't_ implement `ToString`.
+I use it here because it's very slightly easier to
+> understand that what you _should_ do, which is implement the trait `Display`.
+We'll cover this at the end of the
+> chapter when the reason why is easier to understand.

 It's worth noting that in order to use methods associated with a trait, the trait must be in scope.
 We don't have to do
 this ourselves because `ToString` is part of the [Rust prelude](https://doc.rust-lang.org/std/prelude/), a collection